Classical Wave methods and modern gauge transforms: Spectral Asymptotics in the one dimensional case: Computing the local density of states

-As stated in Section~\ref{s:muN}, we fix a discrete sequence $\{\lp_n\}_{n=1}^\infty$ and to work with $\hbar\in [\tfrac{1}{2}\lp^{-1}_n,2\lp^{-1}_{n}]$.
-In fact, we put $\lp_n:=2^n$ and so work with $\hbar\in[\lp_{n+1}^{-1},\lp_{n-1}^{-1}]$.
-In order to compute the local density of states, we start by replacing $\semOp{Q_0}$ by a periodic operator, $\semOp{Q_{0,n}}$ with period at scale $\lp_n^M$.
+In order to compute the local density of states, we start by replacing $\semOp{\mathbf{Q}_0}$ by a periodic operator, $\semOp{{}^P\!\mathbf{Q}_{0}}$ with period at scale $\lp_n^N$.
 The local densities of states for the two operators are close by Proposition~\ref{p:distantPerturb}.
-We then study the local density of states for $\semOp{Q_{0,n}}$ by applying the gauge transform from Proposition~\ref{p:gauge}.
+We then study the local density of states for $\semOp{{}^P\!\mathbf{Q}_{0}}$ by applying the gauge transform from Proposition~\ref{p:gauge}.
 This will result in an operator which acts as a Fourier multiplier for semiclassical energies $\omega\in [a,b]$.
-As we will see, computing the local density of states for such operators is relatively straightforward.
+As we will see in Corollary~\ref{c:transformedProjector}, computing the local density of states for such operators is relatively straightforward.
 Finally, in order to complete the proof of the main theorem, we will need to understand how the unitary operator found in Proposition~\ref{p:gauge} acts on delta functions.
 In some sense, this corresponds to `unpeeling' (or rebuilding) the onion peeled by the gauge transform.